 Budget and Human Resources

-Kathryne Piazzola is the Program Coordinator for the CIE and the NSF-AGEP project.
-She has been since inception of the NSF-AGEP Program and the CIE in 2000 and 2002 respectively.
-Kathryne's main duties involve oversight of fiscal matters and the programmatic events and activities of the CIE such as the Summer Research Institute, the annual Gathering of Science Scholars Conference, the Naturally obsessed film event an othe rday-to-day activities.
-Kathryne has over 10 years experience in higher education administration with previous professional history in finance and management.
+Kathryne Piazzola is the Administrator for the Center for Inclusive Education as well as Program Manager for the REU Site: Nanotechnology for Health, Energy & the Environment.
+Kathryne has been at Stony Brook since inception of the NSF-AGEP Program and the CIE in 2000 and 2002 respectively.
+Kathryne's main duties involve oversight of operations, fiscal matters and the programmatic events and activities of the CIE.
+Kathryne has over 14 years experience in higher education administration with previous professional history in finance and management.

 Angel Gonzalez is a postdoctoral fellow at the CIE.
 He is responsible for several of the CIE core programming and activities such as the Research Cafes Series, the Keeping it Real Series, Community of Student Mentors, outreach to minority students and scholarly activities in STEM education.
 His research interests include how the experience of discrimination can impact thinking and emotion; and the concerns that members of historically marginalized groups may have about being rejected by fellow in-group members.
 During his time as a graduate student at Stony Brook, Angel was very active within the campus community serving in numerous capacities such as: Vice President of the Graduate Student Organization, Chair of the GSO Social Concerns Committee, and member of the Student Life, Campus Environment, and University Senate committees.
 Angel received his Ph.D. in Social/Health Psychology from Stony Brook University in 2012.